Crohn's disease symptoms and diagnosis background

 * 20~40% of patients undergo their first surgery within 3 years

-* 28% of surgical patients require reoperation within 5 years, with 68% of those requiring it within 2 years
+* 28% of surgical patients require re-surgery within 5 years, with 68% of those requiring surgery within 2 years

 Etiology